 The Plan became effective on January 1, 1979.
-The Plan is a defined contribution 401(k) plan covering certain employees of its sponsor, Helios Technologies, Inc. (the "Corporation"), previously known as Sun Hydraulics Corporation, who have completed three months of employment and reached the age of 18.
-Employees are automatically enrolled in the Plan effective on the first day of each calendar quarter following their third month of employment.
+The Plan is a defined contribution 401(k) plan covering certain employees of its sponsor, Helios Technologies, Inc. (the "Corporation" or "Helios") and certain wholly owned subsidiaries including Sun Hydraulics, LLC ("Sun"), Enovation Controls, LLC ("Enovation"), Balboa Water Group, LLC ("Balboa") and Faster Inc. ("Faster").
+Employees are eligible to participate in the Plan effective on the first day of the calendar month coinciding with or following their hire date and are automatically enrolled in the Plan 30 days after their participation date.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

-The Plan is administered by the Employee Benefits Committee (the "Committee") except in connection with the acquisition, retention or disposition of Corporation stock held by the Plan, with respect to which the Corporation's Board of Directors retains authority.
+The Plan is administered by the Helios Technologies Employee Benefits Committee (the "Committee") except in connection with the acquisition, retention or disposition of Corporation stock held by the Plan, with respect to which the Corporation's Board of Directors retains authority.
 The Committee is composed of five employees of the Corporation who are delegated administrative responsibility by the Corporation's Board of Directors.
-Charles Schwab Bank (formerly known as Charles Schwab Trust Company) (the "Trustee") is the current trustee for the Plan.
-Schwab Retirement Plan Services, Inc. provides the recordkeeping, accounting, and the telephone and Internet exchange features of the Plan.
+Charles Schwab Bank (the "Trustee") is the current trustee for the Plan.
+Schwab Retirement Plan Services, Inc. provides the recordkeeping, accounting, and the telephone and internet exchange features of the Plan.

 The sponsor company common stock fund is a share-based stock fund.
-At December 31, 2019, the fund held 296,074 shares of Helios Technologies, Inc. common stock ("company common stock") with a price of \$46.23 per share as of such date.
-At December 31, 2018, the fund held 344,427 shares of Helios Technologies, Inc. common stock with a price of \$33.19 per share as of such date.
+At December 31, 2020, the fund held 229,595 shares of Helios Technologies, Inc. common stock ("company common stock") with a price of \$53.29 per share as of such date.
+At December 31, 2019, the fund held 296,074 shares of Helios Technologies, Inc. common stock with a price of \$46.23 per share as of such date.